Intel-bigdata/OAP/oap-cache/oap/docs/User-Guide.md

 2. We strongly recommend you use numa-patched Spark to achieve better performance gain.

    Build Spark from source to enable numa-binding support, refer to [enable-numa-binding-for-PMem-in-spark](./Developer-Guide.md#Enabling-NUMA-binding-for-PMem-in-Spark).
-Or you can just download our pre-built numa-patched [Spark-3.0.0](https://github.com/Intel-bigdata/spark/releases/download/v3.0.0-intel-oap-0.9.0/spark-3.0.0-bin-hadoop2.7-intel-oap-0.9.0.tgz).
+Or you can just download our pre-built [Spark-2.4.4](https://github.com/Intel-bigdata/spark/releases/download/v2.4.4-intel-oap-0.8.2/spark-2.4.4-bin-hadoop2.7-intel-oap-0.8.2.tgz).

 #### Configure for PMem